-The College of Continuing and Professional Studies (CCAPS) is now offering digital badges to program participants who complete a professional development certificate program.
+The College of Continuing and Professional Studies (CCAPS) offers digital badges to program participants who complete a professional development certificate program.
 A digital badge serves as verification of your accomplishment to employers and peers, and it shows that you have obtained the skills and knowledge associated with the certificate program.

-The University of Minnesota has partnered with Credly to offer digital badges.
-Credly is a leading digital credential service provider.
-Digital credentials are hosted by a third party and are verified, secure, portable, and data-rich representations of demonstrated skills and earned certifications.
+The University of Minnesota has partnered with Credly Acclaim, a third-party digital credential service provider, to provide digital badges.
+Digital credentials hosted by Credly Acclaim are verified, secure, portable, and data-rich representations of demonstrated skills and earned certifications.

 Sharing Digital Badges

-Credly has enabled a copy-and-paste feature to make it easy for you to manually add your verified achievements, badges, or certifications to your LinkedIn Profile and share them with your LinkedIn network.
+Credly has enabled a copy-and-paste feature to make it easy for you to add your verified achievements, badges, or certifications to your LinkedIn Profile and share them with your network.